ConnorKirk/aws-quiet-news-bot/README.md

 ## Deploying

-Remember to set an environment variable `webhook`
+Remember to set an environment variable `webhook` in the lambda